jitsi/jicofo/README.md

      authentication = "anonymous"
      c2s_require_encryption = false
  ```
+(Note that guest.jitsi-meet.example.com is internal to jitsi, and you do not need to (and should not) create a DNS record for it, or generate an SSL/TLS certificate, or do any web server configuration.)

 2 In Jitsi Meet config.js configure 'anonymousdomain':<br/>

 (If you have installed jitsi-meet from the Debian package, these changes should be made in /etc/jitsi/meet/[your-hostname]-config.js)